MichaelMarav/rcd_path_planner/README.md

 ## ToDos:

 ## Ongoing
+* Fix the line of sight to work prorperly
 * <del> Add multiple LoS optimization of the path</del>
 * Figure out a metric to decide which point to cast next
 * DESP: Change the plots to be nicer for paper (not scatter but plots from start to end point), maybe save them in another format + make title etc bigger